Minner24/Sends-By-Defualt/README.md

 # Sends-By-Defualt
-when adding a new track, send channels are enabled by default up to 6 send channels
+when adding a new track, send channels are enabled by default up to 11 send channels if you need less, just ignore additional sends